Mahāvastu: Content

 The text is a composite one which includes past life narratives, stories of previous Buddhas, stories of Gautama Buddha's final life, embedded early Buddhist sutras and two prologues (nidānas).
 Over half of the text is composed of Jātaka and Avadāna tales, accounts of the earlier lives of the Buddha and other bodhisattvas.

 The Mahāvastu opens with two prologues (nidānas), the Nidānanamaskāras (dating to around the 3rd century CE) and the Nidānavastu (c.
 1st century CE).

 Four sections of the Mahāvastu contain texts of the Bahubuddhaka sūtra genre.
 This includes a bahubuddhasūtra in chapter XXI of Jones' translation, Volume III and Chapter V in Jones Volume I. The Bahubuddhakasūtras are sutras which contain narratives of past Buddhas and these narratives often served as sources for Buddhist doctrines relating to the bodhisattva path.
 Parallel examples of Bahubuddhakasūtras have been found in Gandharan Buddhist text collections.
 One of these manuscripts dates to the 1st century BCE.
 Another parallel Bahubuddhaka sūtra is the Chinese translation Fo benxing ji jing (Taisho 190).

 The Mahāvastu's Jātaka tales are similar to those of the Pali Canon although significant differences exist in terms of the tales' details.
 Other parts of the Mahāvastu have more direct parallels in the Pali Canon including from the Digha Nikaya (DN 19, Mahāgovinda Sutta), the Majjhima Nikaya (MN 26, Ariyapariyesana Sutta; and, MN 36, Mahasaccaka Sutta), the Khuddakapātha, the Dhammapada (ch.
 8, Sahassa Vagga; and, ch.
 25, Bhikkhu Vagga), the Sutta Nipata (Sn 1.3, Khaggavisāa Sutta; Sn 3.1, Pabbajjā Sutta; and, Sn 3.2, Padhāna Sutta), the Vimanavatthu and the Buddhavaṃsa.

+The Mahāvastu's account of the first sermon is one of the Sanskrit witnesses to the formula that sets out the four realities in three phases and twelve aspects, alongside the Lalitavistara and the Mūlasarvāstivādin Vinaya.
+Eng Jin Ooi and Peter Skilling note that the Mahāvastu gives the formulae without the term āryasatya, where the corresponding Pali of the Dhammacakkappavattana Sutta has ariyasaccaṃ; the Mūlasarvāstivāda Saṅghabhedavastu does use it.

 The more recent layer of the Mahāvastu is the Daśabhūmika, a text which contains teachings on a scheme of bodhisattva bhūmis (stages).
 According to Vincent Tournier, this text was grafted into the Mahāvastu (which itself does not contain any teaching on bodhisattva stages) during the last period of textual formation (ca. 4-6th centuries CE).
 The Daśabhūmika seems to have originally been considered an appendix or supplement (parivāra, parisara) which later made its way into the Mahāvastu itself.
 A similar case occurred with the second Avalokitasūtra which shows similarities with Mahayana scriptures.